mendix/docs/content/en/docs/appstore/modules/pgvector-knowledge-base/_index.md

 | `MxEntity`           | If the chunk was based on a Mendix object during creation, this will contain its full entity name at the time of creation.    |
 | `Similarity`         | In case the chunk was retrieved from the knowledge base as part of a similarity search (e.g nearest neighbors retrieval) this will contain the cosine similarity to the input vector for the retrieval that was executed. |

-The **PgVectorKnowledgeBase.User** module role has read access directly to attributes the `Chunk` and `Label` entities, to facilitate easy implementation on pages where retrieved data is shown.
+The **PgVectorKnowledgeBase.User** module role has read access to all attributes of `Chunk` which facilitates easy implementation on pages where retrieved data is shown.

 ##### 4.1.2.2 `Label` {#label}